OlegAlyeynikov/ai_review_product_scraper_demo/README.md

 ---

-## 🚀 Getting Started
+## Getting Started

 ### 1. Start Services with Docker using "make"

-Before starting, you need to change the name of .env_example file to .env and then:
+Before starting, you need to change the name of .env_example file to .env everything will work in mock mode and then:

 ```bash
    make up